alowet/Neurologger/README.md

 ### Firmware programming (first time to empty MCU)
 1. Connect 4-pin IO–USB cable (do not connect to PC yet).
-2. Short bootmode IO pins to enter DFU mode.
+2. Short DFU model select pin to VDD(with a metal tweezer for shorting) to enter DFU mode.
-3. Connect USB cable to PC.
+3. Connect USB cable to PC while shorting VDD and model select pin, once powered up, you can release the tweezer.
 4. In **STM32CubeProgrammer**, flash the bootloader firmware.

 ### Preparing for recording